jgilbert01/aws-lambda-stream/README.md

 ```
   METRICS: emf,xray,metrics:step
 ```
-This will enable metrics for the IO steps with the pipelines:
+This will enable metrics for the IO steps within the pipelines:
 * `stream.pipeline.io.wait.time` is the amount of time an IO step waits for parallel capacity.
 Consistently high wait times my indicate that the `parallel` setting is too low or the function needs more IO capacity (aka higher function `memorySize`)
 * `stream.pipeline.io.time` is the amount of time an IO step took once it finsihed waiting